Rachel Endo, PhD/SPHR

 Teaching

-Over her career in academia, Endo has taught 27 different graduate and undergraduate courses in the areas of communication studies, ethnic studies, and a variety of foundations and specialty courses for aspiring and practicing P-12 educators, including in the areas of: classroom management, DEI, educational psychology, educational technology, literacy methods, and multicultural education.
+Over her career in academia, Endo has taught 27 different graduate and undergraduate courses in the areas of communication studies, ethnic studies, and a variety of foundations and specialty courses for aspiring and practicing P-12 educators, including in the areas of: classroom management, DEI-specific, educational psychology, educational technology, literacy methods, and multicultural education.
 Endo also enjoys working with students as they develop their identities, interests, and skills as academic scholars.
 She has supervised dozens of graduate students for their doctoral dissertations and master's capstones/theses.
 She also directed undergraduate research projects for students across academic disciplines.

 Endo is usually able to chair or serve as a committee member for a limited number of dissertations and projects for graduate and undergraduate students each year.
 Priority will be given to students who are currently enrolled in academic programs at the University of Washington, although she will strongly consider supporting any student who, as a person and scholar, is committed to collaboratively and respectfully advancing the lives and livelihoods of BIPOC communities, families, individuals, and learners.
 Students in any academic program and institution (including outside of the University of Washington) may reach out to her directly to inquire about her current and near-future availability.